J. M. DeMatteis: 1980s

-Moving back to DC, DeMatteis succeeded Gerry Conway as writer of the superhero-team title Justice League of America.
-He used the pen name Michael Ellis on his first issue of the series.
+Moving back to DC, DeMatteis had a memorable run writing Doctor Fate, first in a mini-series illustrated by Keith Giffen, then in an ongoing series illustrated by Shawn McManus.
+He succeeded Gerry Conway as writer of the superhero-team title Justice League of America, using the pen name Michael Ellis on his first issue of the series.
 When that title was cancelled in the wake of the company-wide crossover Legends, DeMatteis stayed through its relaunch as Justice League International, scripting over the plots of Keith Giffen.

 JLI took such lesser-known DC characters as Martian Manhunter, Blue Beetle, Booster Gold, Mister Miracle, Captain Atom, and Power Girl and turned the then-current preoccupation with "grim 'n' gritty" superheroes on its head.
 The lighthearted series emphasized the absurd aspects of people with strange powers, wearing colorful costumes, volunteering to fight evildoers.
 Although the League had its serious side and often faced world-threatening villains, the stories included such characters as the lovably inept G'nort, the worst Green Lantern in the Green Lantern Corps, Mr. Nebula, the interplanetary decorator, the Injustice League, a bunch of bumbling losers and a flock of homicidal penguins who had been hybridized with piranhas.
 The success of Justice League International led to a spin-off in 1989 titled Justice League Europe also co-written with Giffen and featuring art by Bart Sears.